gspalato/foundation/README.md

 2. Run `docker login` to login to your registry.

-3. Configure the Reality Deploy tool to use your registry.
+3. Configure the Reality Control Tool (`rctl`) to use your registry.

 4. Configure the `kubernetes.yml` files to use your registry for the images.